replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 > Introduced in the Replicated app manager v1.33.0

-You can configure a host path as your snapshots storage destination.
+You can configure a host path as your storage destination for backups.

-## About Kubernetes Installers

-Clusters provisioned by a Replicated Kubernetes installer can include the Velero add-on.
-If your vendor has provided this add-on, you do not need to install Velero and you can configure the storage destination in the admin console.
-For more information about using the admin console to configure host path storage, see [Changing to Host Path Storage using the Admin Console](changing-to-host-path-storage-using-the-admin-console).

 ## Prerequisites